knative/docs/docs/eventing/sources/pingsource.md

 ![version](https://img.shields.io/badge/API_Version-v1alpha2-red?style=flat-square)

-`PingSource` produces events with a fixed payload on a specified cron schedule.
+A PingSource produces events with a fixed payload on a specified cron schedule.

 ## Installation

-`PingSource` is pre-installed with Knative Eventing.
+The PingSource source type is enabled by default when you install Knative Eventing.

 ## Example

-This example shows how to send an event every second to the event display service.
+This example shows how to send an event every second to a Knative Service.

 ### Creating a namespace